Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

    - 100% Open source,
    - 100% Pure IEC code (ST).
 - No function block calls in your software necessary, just write code, attach variable to an I/O channel, ready!
-- Breaks compatibilty with earlier FB version but improves highly on ease of use,
+- Breaks compatibility with earlier FB version but improves highly on ease of use,
    - 4 Di,
    - 4 Do,
    - 2 Ai,